Department of Psychology

 1st half year only (i.e., Feb/March).
 We do not have a mid-year intake for the Masters of Clinical Psychology or combined PhD/Masters program.

 Fees are charged for the Masters on a credit point basis.
 The Master of Clinical Psychology is a 64 credit point program

-For specifc program fees and information visit Postgraduate Fees.
+For specific program fees and information visit Postgraduate Fees.

 International students work under a different fee schedule.
 See the International Students website for information.